bpachter/benjaminpachter.com/resume.md

 *Seattle, WA*
 *Jan 2020 – Jan 2022*

-- Developed machine learning models to forecast client portfolio risk to interest rate hikes and bond volatility.
+- Developed machine learning models using Python, R, and C++ for forecasting client portfolio risks associated with interest rate hikes and bond volatility, employing algorithms such as random forests, XGBoost, and ARIMA.<br><br>
+- Optimized Black-Scholes options pricing models using QuantLib, NumPy, SciPy, and MQ4 in combination with Python, C++, and JavaScript.<br><br>
-- Implemented lean logistical processes to replace client CRM reliance for transportation optimization.
+- Implemented lean logistical processes using SQL, Python, C++, JavaScript, and Apache technologies to optimize client CRM reliance for transportation logistics.<br><br>
-- Modeled financial data for ERP migrations for clients in e-commerce, transportation, and banking sectors.
+- Modeled financial data for ERP migrations using SAP S/4 HANA and Azure/SQL for clients in e-commerce, transportation, and banking sectors.<br><br>
-- Created data dashboards with SAP S/4, Microsoft Dynamics, and Power BI for logistics and data monitoring.
+- Created interactive data dashboards with SAP S/4, Microsoft Dynamics, and Power BI for logistics and data monitoring.<br><br>
-- Assisted numerous clients in software/database transfer (SAP ECC to S/4 HANA & GFIN, Excel to Azure/SQL).
+- Assisted clients in database migrations (SAP ECC to S/4 HANA & CFIN, Excel to Azure/SQL), ensuring seamless transitions and data integrity.<br><br>
-- Established an international Chart-of-Accounts for consistent global financial reporting.
+- Established a global Chart-of-Accounts for consistent international financial reporting.<br><br>
-- Coordinated with contractors to map data elements for Customer Information Models.
+- Coordinated data mapping for Customer Information Models with external contractors.<br><br>
-- Developed commercial real estate analysis reports, providing internal market insights and trend forecasts.
+- Developed commercial real estate analysis reports using Python, R, and Power BI, providing insights and trend forecasts.<br><br>
-- Led internal transformation initiatives to restructure legacy Microsoft suite reliance to Power Query/SQL.
+- Led transformation initiatives to transition from legacy Microsoft suites to Power Query/SQL.<br><br>
-- Provided guidance on Federal Reserve decision making and forecasts in comparison to economic data trends.
+- Provided strategic guidance on Federal Reserve decisions and economic data trends.<br><br>
+- Enhanced and developed Black-Scholes pricing models by integrating C++/R/Python for high-performance computations and JavaScript for interactive visualizations.<br><br>
+- Employed Keras and TensorFlow for deep learning applications in financial risk modeling and predictive analytics.<br><br>
+- Developed scalable data pipelines using Apache Spark and Kafka for real-time data processing and analytics.<br><br>
+- Conducted backtesting and validation of financial models using historical data with Python, C++, and R.<br><br>
+- Developed comprehensive documentation and user guides for financial models and tools, ensuring ease of use and accessibility for clients.
+<br><br>

 <img src="/images/BMW1.gif" alt="BMW" title="BMW" style="border: 0px solid #ddd; padding: 10px; margin: 20px 0; display: block; max-width: 10%;">